 Because many of our successful teams plan events to raise funds collectively, LTN staff are available to actively assist team captains with a customized fundraising plan that (in addition to team fundraising events) encourages all walkers to strive to raise $100 or more individually-through email, direct asks to friends and utilizing their individual online fundraising webpage.

-During the Walk, walkers carry illuminated balloons in three colors: white balloons are carried by survivors; red balloons by supporters; gold ones are carried by walkers who are walking in memory of loved ones lost to cancer.
+During the Walk, walkers carry illuminated lanterns in three colors: white lanterns are carried by survivors; red lanterns by supporters; gold ones are carried by walkers who are walking in memory of loved ones lost to cancer.

 How long is the route?

 Actual distances vary by route and city.
 Contact your local chapter for the exact distance.
 A leisurely pace is the norm on this Walk, which takes under an hour to complete.

 Companies participate by organizing teams of employees, including their friends, neighbors and family members, to raise money and walk in the event.